kyanha/veilid/README.md

 You may decide to use Android Studio [here](https://developer.android.com/studio) to maintain your Android dependencies.
 If so, use the dependency manager within your IDE.
-If you do so, you may skip to
-[Run Veilid setup script](#Run Veilid setup script).
+If you plan on using Flutter for Veilid development, the Android Studio method is highly recommended as you may run into path problems with the 'flutter' command line without it.
+If you do so, you may skip to [Run Veilid setup script](#Run Veilid setup script).

 * build-tools;30.0.3